cedlerouge/osapres/README.md

-# osapres
+# OSAPRES
-slides presenting openstack experience

-This is a nodejs website using reveal.js
+This is a presentation of openstack experience.
+This use [reveal.js](http://lab.hakim.se/reveal-js/)